Valdas Dambrauskas: Omonia

 On 29 February 2024, Dambrauskas was appointed head coach of Cypriot First Division club Omonia Nicosia starting from the 2024–25 season.
 He left the club by mutual consent on 29 November 2024, following a 0–3 UEFA Conference League defeat against Legia Warsaw.

 Diósgyőr

-On 26 February 2025, he was appointed as the manager of Diósgyőri VTK.
-He debuted with a 2-1 victory over Puskás Akadémia FC at Diósgyőri Stadion in the 2024–25 Nemzeti Bajnokság I on 1 March 2025.
+On 26 February 2025, he was appointed manager of Diósgyőr.
+He debuted with a 2–1 league victory over Puskás Akadémia at Diósgyőri Stadion on 1 March 2025.

+Sabah

+On 20 June 2025, Dambrauskas was appointed head coach of Sabah in the Azerbaijan Premier League, signing a three-year contract.
+In 2026, Sabah were crowned the Azerbaijan Premier League champions and won the Azerbaijan Cup, completing the domestic double under Dambrauskas' management.
+On 25 August 2026, Sabah reached the UEFA Champions League league phase for the first time in the club's history after defeating Hapoel Be'er Sheva 6–4 on aggregate in the play-off round.

+Personal life

+Dambrauskas is married to Ingrida, and they have two sons, Lukas and Midas.

+Outside football, Dambrauskas has a strong interest in chess.
+He has said that he has played chess more than football and that the game helped him develop emotional control, particularly in dealing with victories and defeats.
+He played for a club in Panevėžys while managing Ekranas and participated in the Lithuanian rapid chess championship.